civican/legisinfo/44-1/bills/C-11/bill_text.md

     ensure that Canadian independent broadcasting undertakings continue to be able to play a vital role within that system,

-    support the production and broadcasting of programs in a diversity of languages that reflect racialized communities and the diversity of the ethnocultural composition of Canadian society, including through broadcasting undertakings that are carried on by Canadians from racialized communities and diverse ethnocultural backgrounds,
+    support the production and broadcasting of programs in a diversity of languages that reflect Black and other racialized communities and the diversity of the ethnocultural composition of Canadian society, including through broadcasting undertakings that are carried on by Canadians from Black or other racialized communities and diverse ethnocultural backgrounds,

-    provide opportunities to Canadians from racialized communities and diverse ethnocultural backgrounds to produce and broadcast programs by and for those communities,
+    provide opportunities to Canadians from Black or other racialized communities and diverse ethnocultural backgrounds to produce and broadcast programs by and for those communities,

+    promote innovation and be readily adaptable to scientific and technological change,

+    reflect and be responsive to the preferences and interests of various audiences, and

+    ensure freedom of expression and journalistic independence;

   **(4)** Paragraphs 3(1)(f) to (h) of the Act are replaced by the following: